A lower bound for the $n$-queens problem: Random queens on a torus

 A particular consequence of this proposition is that with probability $1 - \exp\left( - \Omega \left(n^{0.01}\right) \right)$ the algorithm does not abort.
 This is because for large enough $n$, for every $0 \leq t \leq T$ there holds $n^2p(t)^4 - np(t)\varepsilon(t) > 0$.

-Proposition \ref{prop:dynamic concentration} can be interpreted as follows: For every $t$ and every line $\ell \in \mL$, the probability that line $\ell$ is unoccupied at time $t$ is $p(t)$.
-If we adopt the heuristic that for every position, the events that the four lines containing it are unoccupied at time $t$ are independent, then the probability that it is available is $p(t)^4$.
+Proposition \ref{prop:dynamic concentration} can be interpreted as justifying the following independence heuristic: For every $t$ and every line $\ell \in \mL$, the probability that line $\ell$ is unoccupied at time $t$ is $p(t)$.
+If we assume independence then for every position the probability that it is available at time $t$ is $p(t)^4$.
 Hence, the expected number of available positions is $n^2p(t)^4$.
 If we condition on a specific line being unoccupied, then the expected number of available positions in it is $np(t)^3$.

 We will use the following version of the Azuma-Hoeffding inequality.

 \begin{thm}[{\cite[Lemma 1]{wormald1995differential}}] Let $X_0,X_1,\ldots$ be a supermartingale with respect to a filtration $\mF_0,\mF_1,\ldots$.
 For every $i \in \N$, let $a_i$ satisfy $a_i \geq |X_i - X_{i-1}|$.
 Then, for every $\lambda>0$ and $t \geq 0$, it holds that